TobyMayn/nature-app/README.md

 The application will start on [http://localhost:3000](http://localhost:3000).

 ## DISCLAIMER ##
-The project has also been deployed to Vercel for easier access.
-This however requires additional setup on the server, that, at the time of writing this, hasn't been set up yet.
-However, I hope to have that done before the exam.
+For easier access, the project has also been deployed to Vercel.
+However, it needs some additional server configuration which is not yet complete.
+I'm hoping to finish it before the exam.
 Vercel hosted URL: [Nature App](https://nature-app-ten.vercel.app/)